THAILAND TRAVEL GUIDE CONTENTS

 If you want to stay in Thailand for longer, you can look at applying for a tourist visa in any Thai embassy beforehand (this gives you 60 days).
 Please note that more and more countries in Southeast Asia are requiring you to show proof of onward flights before allowing you to enter the country so make sure you make the necessary booking arrangements.

 Safety: Generally speaking, Thailand is a safe place to go.
 Yes, there are a few scams here and there but as long as you take the time to read about them beforehand, you’re good.
+The Thai islands have been gaining notoriety for accidents induced by alcohol so just be a little bit cautious.
 Based on our years of experience of traveling all over the world, we would never leave home without travel insurance.
-We recommend going with World Nomads.
+We recommend going with World Nomads as they have the best adventure travel coverage, covering activities like snorkeling, hiking, etc.

 Language: In the Thai Islands, English is a lot more common as a lot of people are in the tourism industry.
 Most people, especially those who work in tour activities and hotels will be able to help you out.
 In Northern Thailand and more rural areas, there are chances that you will encounter people who don’t speak English.
 However, don’t fret.
 Smiles and a fun game of charades is a great way to get to know the locals.
 To help you out, here are a few basic Thai phrases and words that are useful for traveling.

 Festivals and Celebrations: While we usually prefer to travel around countries during the shoulder seasons, we tend to also plan our trips around certain celebrations and festivals that we want to experience.
 In Thailand, Loi Krathong and Songkran are two festivals in Thailand that we highly recommend people to experience at least once.
 Imagine looking up at the sky as thousands of paper lanterns are set free in the sky and trust me when I say that seeing it in person is truly a magical experience.

 Thailand Trip Planning